yktoo/yktoo.com/content/blog/posts/0193/index.en.md

 The houses are whitewashed according to the tradition.
 Some are inhabited not only inside, but also outside—notice the eaves.
 I wonder how swallows manage it upside-down.
 {{< imgfig "https://2.bp.blogspot.com/-pWs1hb4T0rs/Ua4lWqQs-oI/AAAAAAAAY84/0N7yj2gDW-8/s1600/dsc09253.picasaweb.jpg" >}}

 Street name plates are also remarkable here.
-They are not as fancy as in {{< intref "0192" "Albufeira" >}}, but they show a personal touch:
+They are not as fancy as in {{< a "0192" "Albufeira" >}}, but they show a personal touch:
 {{< imgfig "https://2.bp.blogspot.com/-xwxnWV7iTbw/Ua4lUP5jTLI/AAAAAAAAY8o/ADD8I9_TmEQ/s1600/dsc09250.picasaweb.jpg" >}}

 I appreciate the effort put in making them.

-Alte has apparently clay soil, which is reddish like it was in the {{< intref "0191" "orange grove" >}}:
+Alte has apparently clay soil, which is reddish like it was in the {{< a "0191" "orange grove" >}}:
 {{< imgfig "https://2.bp.blogspot.com/-Qp3yayNCeVc/Ua4lZJHxu7I/AAAAAAAAY9I/P2fZb4taPWU/s1600/dsc09256.picasaweb.jpg" >}}

 Patriotic and enthusiastic locals have painted the coat of arms of Portugal on a nearby cliff: